cwonGT/Kaggle-Projects/README.md

 Summaries from online courses:

 1.)
-Introduction to Machine Learning: Introductory predictions of melbourne house prices using stock libraries
+Introduction to Machine Learning: Introductory predictions of melbourne house prices using stock sklearn regressors.